Traveling and Reporting in a World with COVID-19 and Black Lives Matter

 White tourists have a responsibility to stop “culture vulturing,” a trend that has become incredibly damaging to Black people and people of color all over the world.
 It’s something that many white travelers and journalists fall into, feeling like they are allowed to cherrypick from cultures without giving due credit or payment, or making Indigenous struggles seem ‘chic’ and ‘trendy’ for social media.
 Vapid attempts at virtue signaling are not something that a world that was collectively awoken to deeply rooted systemic and micro-aggressive racism will allow any longer.

 There has now become a certain responsibility thrust upon travel journalists to report on traveling in a responsible and conscious way.
 Whether it’s an article on the best Black-owned businesses in New Orleans or how to ethically source your food in South Africa, we must look at the world in a more conscious and compassionate way.
 Black stories are dying to be told all over the world.
+Journalism can really help these causes.

 Reporting on destinations should go deeper than its aesthetics and should dive into the people who make these places rich in culture and diversity.
 Staying at a 5-star hotel as a tourist while residents are living in poverty is an unfortunate side effect of tourism, but it’s one that should be acknowledged.
 While some of these hotels keep local economies afloat, there is still damage done by tourists, journalists, and reporters who visit these places without educating themselves on the issues of the area.
 Every action in a place that is not our home should be done with educated intention.